tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Block size
 ~~~~~~~~~~

-Tezos does not download blocks all at once, but rather considers headers
+Tezos does not download blocks all at once, but rather considers
-and various lists of operations separately.
-A maximum
+headers and various types of operations separately.
+Transactions are
-size in bytes is applied to the list of transactions
-``MAX_TRANSACTION_LIST_SIZE`` = 500kB (that's 5MB every 10 minutes at
+limited by a total maximum size of 512kB (that is 5MB every 10 minutes
-most).
+at most).

-Other lists of operations (endorsements, denunciations, reveals) are
+Consensus operations (endorsements, denunciations, reveals) are
 limited in terms of number of operations (though the defensive
 programming style also puts limits on the size of operations it
 expects).

-This ensure that consensus critical operations do not compete with
+This ensures that critical operations do not compete with
 transactions for block space.

 Cycles